Schloss Hartheim: Nazi era and aftermath

 Beginning in 1939, the Nazis used Hartheim and five other sites as killing facilities for Aktion T4, which performed mass sterilizations and mass murder of "undesirable" members of German society, specifically those with physical and mental disabilities.
 In total, an estimated 200,000 people were murdered across all these facilities, including thousands of children.
 These actions were in keeping with Nazi ideas about eugenics.
 While officially ended in 1941, Aktion T4 lasted until the German surrender in 1945.

-During the first phase of Aktion T4 at Schloss Hartheim, about 18,000 people with physical and mental disabilities were murdered gassing with carbon monoxide.
-The facility was also used to murder about twelve thousand prisoners from the Dachau and Mauthausen concentration camps who were sent here to be gassed, as were hundreds of women sent from Ravensbrück concentration camp in 1944, predominantly sufferers of TB and those deemed mentally infirm.
+During the first phase of Aktion T4 at Schloss Hartheim, about 18,000 people with physical and mental disabilities were murdered by gassing with carbon monoxide.
+The facility was also used to murder about twelve thousand prisoners from the Dachau and Mauthausen concentration camps who were sent here to be gassed, as were hundreds of women sent from Ravensbrück concentration camp in 1944, predominantly tuberculosis sufferers and those deemed mentally infirm.
 The castle was regularly visited by the psychiatrists Karl Brandt, Professor of Psychiatry at Würzburg University, and Werner Heyde.
 In December 1944 Schloss Hartheim was closed as an extermination centre and restored as a sanatorium after being cleared of evidence of the crimes committed therein.

 In 1946, Alice Ricciardi-von Platen, a psychiatrist and psychoanalyst who practised near Linz, Austria, was invited to join the German team observing the so-called Doctors' trial in Nuremberg.
 The trial was presided over by American judges, who indicted Karl Brandt and 22 others.
 The 16 who were convicted included Josef Mengele; seven were sentenced to death.
 Her 1948 book, Die Tötung Geisteskranker in Deutschland, ("The killing of the mentally ill in Germany"), was judged a scandal by German medical professionals.

 After World War II, the building was converted into apartments.
-1969, the first memorial rooms were opened in the former gas chamber and admission room.
+In 1969, the first memorial rooms were opened in the former gas chamber and admission room.
 Since 2003, Hartheim Castle has been a memorial site dedicated to the ten thousands of physically and mentally handicapped persons, concentration camp prisoners and forced laborers who were murdered there by the Nazis.
 Also in 2003 the exhibition "Value of Life" was opened.